Oneworld: Virgin Australia-Qatar Airways partnership

 In late 2022, Qatar Airways also launched a comprehensive partnership with Qantas' main rival Virgin Australia, and significantly reduced and devalued Oneworld benefits available for Qantas Frequent Flyer members, further escalating tensions with Qantas.

-Qatar Airways also started to discourage its customers from using Qantas lounges, while Qantas in the most part refused to recognise Doha as a destination available to book flights to and from on its website.
+Qatar Airways also started to discourage its customers from using Qantas lounges, while Qantas in the most part refused to recognize Doha as a destination available to book flights to and from on its website.

 Starting from late 2022 after the Virgin Australia partnership was launched, Qantas vehemently opposed Qatar's application, with similar reasons to its 2018 argument, and made several representations to the Government.

-Qantas stated that Qatar Airways will be "distorting" the Australian travel market through its access to Qatar's sovereign wealth fund as well as pointing out that Qatar Airways may potentially be evading Australian law by engaging in tactics such as exploiting international flight landing agreements into smaller Australian cities.
+Qantas stated that Qatar Airways would be distorting the Australian travel market through its access to Qatar's sovereign wealth fund as well as pointing out that Qatar Airways may potentially be evading Australian law by engaging in tactics such as exploiting international flight landing agreements into smaller Australian cities.

 Qantas also argued that Qatar Airways' additional flights would be severely detrimental to the Australian tourism industry as it would fly out more Australians who spend domestically than it would bring in people from overseas due to the "disproportionately high" number of Australian-based outbound passengers on Qatar Airways flights.

-Al Baker, on a subsequent television interview, furiously insulted the Australian carrier for its commentary, criticising its absence in flying international flights during the pandemic, despite Qantas not being financially able to sustain international flights during this period.
+Al Baker, on a subsequent television interview, furiously insulted the Australian carrier for its commentary, criticizing its absence in flying international flights during the pandemic, despite Qantas not being financially able to sustain international flights during this period.

-In July 2023, after successful lobbying from the Australian flag carrier, the Australian government, which switched to Labor in May 2022, rejected Qatar Airways' new request for additional flights into Australia's major ports, further inflaming Qatar Airways.
+In July 2023, after successful lobbying from the Australian flag carrier, the Australian government, which changed to Labor in May 2022, rejected Qatar Airways' new request for additional flights into Australia's major ports, further inflaming Qatar Airways.

 In October 2024, Qatar Airways announced plans to purchase a 25% stake in Virgin Australia, a move widely seen as a workaround to the blocking of extra international flights from Doha and Qantas's role in that outcome.

-The investment was approved by Australia's Foreign Investment Review Board and Competition & Consumer Commission in February 2025 allowing the flights to commence as planned in June 2025 between the capital cities and Doha.
+The investment was approved by the Foreign Investment Review Board and Australian Competition & Consumer Commission in February 2025 allowing the flights to commence as planned in June 2025 between the capital cities and Doha.
 The partnership will increase code-share and collaboration between Virgin Australia and Qatar, further undermining the relationship with Qantas and considerably escalating already tense hostilities between the two Oneworld carriers.

-Qantas has stated that they welcome competition in Australian's aviation sector but neither airline has commented how this latest change will impact their relationship and their interactions with the OneWorld Alliance.
+Qantas has stated that they welcome competition in Australian's aviation sector but neither airline has commented how this latest change will impact their relationship and their interactions in Oneworld.